 Unfortunately, some doctors and medical professionals fail to properly monitor the baby during labor and delivery.
 This can result in a more difficult delivery and subsequent injuries.
 If you suspect that your baby’s brachial plexus injury was the result of medical malpractice, we can help.

 Contact Our Providence Birth Injury Lawyers Today

 If your baby suffered a serious brachial plexus injury, medical malpractice may be to blame.
 Our lawyers can help you through this devastating time and review all of your legal options with you.
-Our lawyers can help you hold negligent physicians, hospitals, and medical professionals accountable for their negligence.
-At Mandell, Boisclair & Mandell, Ltd, our Providence birth injury attorneys represent injured babies and their families who suffered brachial plexus injuries.
+Our birth injury lawyers can help you hold negligent physicians, hospitals, and medical professionals accountable for their negligence.
+At Mandell, Boisclair & Mandell, Ltd, our Rhode Island birth injury lawyers represent injured babies and their families who suffered brachial plexus injuries.
 Call us today at (401) 273-8330 or fill out our confidential contact form for a free initial consultation and review of your case.